pytorch/tutorials/prototype_source/pt2e_quant_ptq_static_x86_inductor.rst

     converted_model = convert_pt2e(prepared_model)

-After these steps, we finished applying the quantization flow and we will get the reference quantized model.
+After these steps, we finished running the quantization flow and we will get the reference quantized model.

 3. Lower into Inductor